yishenglisa/Water_probability_modeling/README.md

-This contains all the scripts I created for 2023 Fraser Lab rotation.
+This repository contains all the scripts I created for 2023 Fraser Lab rotation.